themanoftalent/CodePythonForBeginners/README.md

                                      --All about Python Programming--

 ### What is Python?

 **Title**: What is Python?

-**Description**: This README file provides an introduction to Python, a high-level programming language known for its simplicity, readability, and versatility.
+**Description**: This README file introduces Python, a high-level programming language known for its simplicity, readability, and versatility.
 Whether you're new to programming or an experienced developer, Python has something to offer.

 **Content**:
 ```